B&Bs vs. Hotels Comparison [Atmosphere, Price, Safety, Amenities]

 After defining both, I’ll compare their atmospheres, prices, safety, privacy and amenities, then give my opinion on the type of traveler that should consider either type.
 Lastly, I’ll compare bed and breakfasts to guest houses, inns, motels, lodges and hostels.
 To learn how B&Bs compare to Airbnb, click here.

-*Agoda.com is one of the best places to find and book bed and breakfasts and hotels.
-To see today’s deals on B&Bs and hotels, click here.
+*Agoda.com sells quality, discounted bed and breakfasts (UP TO $50 OFF!).
+To see today’s deals on B&Bs in any destination, click here.

 Definition Of A Bed And Breakfast